kesavn-13/MachineLearning-Stanford/README.md

 # MachineLearning-Stanford
-These are the projects which i have completed under stanford university Machine learning
+These are the projects which i have completed under stanford university  Machine learning course